It’s time we talked about these diet and weight loss myths that have been lingering around for far too long!

 If it works, then why not do it?

 Choosing to eat smaller portions of carbs is okay rather than choosing to avoid carbs to lose weight, eliminating carbs all together could lead to nutrient deficiencies.

-The Academy of Nutrition and Dietetics say that a well-balanced diet should contain 50-60% calories of carbs, while 25-30% of calories should come from fat, and 15-20% should come from protein.
+The Academy of Nutrition and Dietetics says that a well-balanced diet should contain 50-60% calories of carbs, while 25-30% of calories should come from fat, and 15-20% should come from protein.

-4. Does too much sugar cause diabetes?
+Does eating too much sugar cause diabetes?

 If you have already been diagnosed with diabetes, then you do need to watch your sugar and carbohydrate intake because this will help your ability to manage your blood glucose levels.

 On the other hand, if you do not have diabetes, then eating a large amount of sugar will not cause you to develop the disease.

 The main cause of Type II diabetes is being overweight, have a sedentary lifestyle, or having a family history of the disease.

 It is recommended that your diet should consist of a low to moderate amount of sugar because sugar contains no nutrients but has lots of calories.

 The American Heart Association recommends that women should consume no more than 6 teaspoons of sugar, and men should have no more than 9 teaspoons.